PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/outbound-load-balancer/README.md

-outbound-load-balancer terraform module
+Palo Alto Networks Outbound-Load-Balancer Module for Azure
 ===========

-A terraform module for creating all the networking components required for VM series firewalls in Azure.
+A terraform module for deploying an Outbound-Load-Balancer required for VM-Series firewalls in Azure.

 Usage
 -----